-SOCIO-ECONOMIC PROFILE AND LIVELIHOODS UNEMPLOYMENT AND POVERTY ANALYSIS
+SOCIO-ECONOMIC PROFILE ANDLIVELIHOODS UNEMPLOYMENT AND POVERTYANALYSIS

-The unemployment rate is currently at 12% within the area .Although this may appear to be relatively low when a comparison is drawn with the national unemployment rate which is sitting at 25%, Mkhambathini has a very high proportion of non- economically active population (46%) and discouraged job seekers (8%) and this implies that the dependency rate is quite high.
+Theunemploymentrateiscurrentlyat12%withinthearea.
+Althoughthis may appear to be relatively low when a comparison is drawn with the national unemployment rate which is sitting at 25%, Mkhambathini has a very high proportion of non-economically active population (46%) and discouraged job seekers (8%) and this implies that the dependency rate is quite high.
 Poverty is a complex concept to define measure.
 Initial measures of poverty are usually based on financial indicators such as the World Bank measure in come less than \$1/day.
 The World Bank recommends that when monitoring countries poverty trends, indicators based on national poverty line should be used in place of the WB measures.

-In view of this, the Minimum Household Living Level (MHLL)" created by the South African Bureau for Market Research can be used as an indication of the prevalence of poverty in the study The MHLL states that in March 2004 and average household with 3.7 members living on R22, 728/year (R1, 894/month) or less will be unable to meet its financial requirements.
+In view of this, the Minimum Household Living Level (M HLL)" created by the South African Bureau for Market Research can be used as an indication of the prevalence of poverty in the study The MHLL states that in March 2004 and average household with 3.7 members living on R22, 728/year (R1, 894/month) or less will be unable to meet its financial requirements.
 1354 households do not have any form of income while most of the households (6760) have an income which is below R 22,728 per annum and are regarded as living below the poverty datum line.
 This income profile is also a reflection of the low education level and high rate of unemployment that is found within Mkhambathini.

-EDUCATION PROFILE AND LITERACY LEVELS
+EDUCATION PROFILE AND LITERACYLEVELS

 Education plays a pivotal role in community development.
-It provides a base of skills development, creativity, and innovative ability for individuals within the community.
+It provides a base of skills development, creativity and innovative ability for individuals within the community.
 The 1996 constitution provides everyone with the right to basic education, which includes Adult Basic Education.
 It also provides individuals with the right to further education, with the progressively making it accessible and available to all.
-The level of education is slowly improving rate of people who have no schooling has dropped from 37.6% (in 1996) to 12% in 2011 and has increased to 24,9% in 2016.
-However, the number of people who did not complete school is very high, with approximately 29% of the population failing to complete primary school, while an alarming 37% did not complete secondary school in 2011 but there shows an improvement in 2016 of 33.5% did not complete secondary.
-Only 14% of the population completed Matric (grade 12).
-The number of people with higher education has however constantly increased from 1.9% (1996) to 2.5% (2001), to 3.4% in (2011) and eventually 3,7% in 2016.
-This shows a growing number of people accessing funds to further their education and the results being produced are at least suitable for submission to tertiary institutions.
+The level of education is slowly improving rate of people who have no schooling has dropped from 37.6% (in 1996) to 12% in 2011.
+However, the number of people who did not complete school is very high, with approximately 29% of the population failing to complete primary school, while an alarming3 7% did not complete secondary school.
+Only 14% ofthe population completed Matric (grade 12).
+The number of people with higher education has however constantly increased from 1.9% (1996) to 2.5% (2001) and eventually to 3.4% (2011).
+This shows a growing number of people accessing funds to further their education and the results being produced are at least suitable for sub- mission to tertiaryinstitutions.